J-Lindvig/Viggo/README.md

       - preview         # We can only show a preview, and not the entire message
       - sender_image    # The profile picture of the sender
 ```

-## Known bugs
-- The messages in the dragt folder has a different format and breaks the integration...
-(1st priority)